intel/kubernetes-qat-envoy/examples/sds.md

 ```

 Finally you can launch Envoy.
 For that the following Envoy config needs to be
-placed to a file, e.g. $HOME/go/src/sds/envoy.yaml (Do not forget to update it with
+placed to a file, e.g. `$HOME/go/src/sds/envoy.yaml` (do not forget to update it with
 your domain names you used as CN when created the SSL keys).

 ```yaml